cunarist/solie/documentation/docs/contribution.md

 ## 🚦 Rules

-- Solie is made purely in Python and uses Poetry as the default package management tool.
+- Solie is written entirely in Python and utilizes Poetry as the primary tool for managing packages.
-- Use Ruff formatter for formatting and linting.
+- Use the Ruff formatter for organizing code and identifying issues.
-- Use Pyright's basic type checking.
-If you're using Visual Studio Code, Pylance will provide a superset of Pyright’s functionality.
+- Employ Pyright in basic mode for type checks.
+If you're using Visual Studio Code, Pylance extends Pyright’s capabilities.
-- It should be easy for general users to use with just a few clicks.
+- It should be user-friendly, allowing general users to navigate with just a few clicks.
-- It should be developed with the goal of working on both `Windows`, `Linux`, and `macOS`.
-Do not use platform-dependent packages such as `win32api`.
-- The `print` command is only for development purposes only and should not be included in the final code.
-If there is information to be shown, it must be displayed in the user interface.
-- When a value is added to data that has a table form, it should be occupied by `datalocks` and then written at once so that one row can always be assumed to be completely intact.
-Be careful that there is no instantaneous blank space after a new row is added.
+- Development targets compatibility across Windows, Linux, and macOS without relying on platform-specific packages like `win32api`.
-- Time zone information must be included in UTC in `datetime.datetime` object.
-In addition to this, please include UTC time zone information wherever possible, such as `pandas.DatetimeIndex`.
+- UTC timezone information must be included in `datetime.datetime` objects.
+Also, include UTC timezone information wherever feasible, such as in `pandas.DatetimeIndex`.